 M. Elizabeth McDaniel is an environmental partner in the firm's San Francisco office.
-She is also the Co-Office Managing Partner of the San Francisco office.
+She is the former Co-Office Managing Partner of the San Francisco office.

 Areas of Practice